Prabhat-kr-Tiwari/RoomDemo/README.md

     @Delete
     fun delete(user: User)
 }
-To learn more about DAOs, see Accessing data using Room DAOs.

 Database
 The following code defines an AppDatabase class to hold the database.
 AppDatabase defines the database configuration and serves as the app's main access point to the persisted data.
 The database class must satisfy the following conditions: